aalto-trafficsense/regular-routes-server/README.md

 1. Since the addition of python libraries used by prediction (numpy, scipy etc.), some extra installations are required for the successful installation of the python libraries.
 On Ubuntu: `$ sudo apt-get install build-essential python3-pip python3-dev python3-venv gfortran libatlas-base-dev libblas-dev liblapack-dev libssl-dev`.
 On Mac OS X others are included in Xcode, but a fortran compiler is required.
 It belongs to the gcc package, on brew: `$ brew install gcc`.
 1. If using a local database, install [postgresql](http://www.postgresql.org/) and [postgis](http://postgis.net/).
 Available for Debian Linuxes (Ubuntu) via `apt-get`, and [homebrew](http://brew.sh/) on Mac OS X. An alternative would be to tunnel onto a database on another server, but the installation of the `psycopg2` python library below fails if `pg_config`, a part of postgresql, is not available.
 1. Create a regularroutes database - empty or populated - as [instructed] (https://github.com/aalto-trafficsense/regular-routes-server/tree/master/sql_admin).
 Leave a postgresql server running (`postgres -D rrdb`, where `rrdb` is the path to the directory with your database).
 If the postgresql server is on another machine, arrange tunnels accordingly.
 1. Clone this (regular-routes-server) repo to a directory where development is to be carried out.
-Go (`cd`) into your repository root directory and start a local branch (`git branch my_test`) if practical.
+Go (`cd`) into your repository root directory and start a local branch (`git checkout -b my_test`) if practical.
 1. Create a `regularroutes.cfg` file (it is listed in .gitignore, so shouldn't spread out to github) with the following contents:

           SECRET_KEY = 'secretkey'